Greatroot/CSE_445_Final_Proj/README.md

 Citation:

 Li, D., Rodriguez, C., Yu, X., & Li, H. (2020).
 Word-level deep sign language recognition from video: A
-\tnew large-scale dataset and methods comparison.
-In Proceedings of the IEEE/CVF winter conference on \tapplications of computer vision (pp. 1459-1469).
+     new large-scale dataset and methods comparison.
+In Proceedings of the IEEE/CVF winter conference on applications of computer vision (pp. 1459-1469).

 Boháček, M., & Hrúz, M. (2022).
 Sign pose-based transformer for word-level sign language recognition.
+In
-In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (pp. 182-191).
+     Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (pp. 182-191).

 Duan, H., Zhao, Y., Chen, K., Lin, D., & Dai, B. (2022).
 Revisiting skeleton-based action recognition.
+In
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2969-2978).
+     Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2969-2978).